ebrelsford/Leaflet.loading/README.md

 the number of concurrent loaders, so it is your responsibility to ensure that the `dataloading` and `dataload` are called symmetrically.

+### Options

+ - **position**: (string) Where you want the control to show up on the map (standard Leaflet control option).
+Optional, defaults to `topleft`
+ - **separate**: (boolean) Whether the control should be separate from the zoom control or not, defaults to false.
+ - **zoomControl**: (L.Control.Zoom) The zoom control that the control should be added to.
+This is only necessary when adding a loading control to a zoom control that you added manually and do not want a separate loading control.

 ## License